Jeffery Taylor

-Jeffery Matthew Taylor (born May 23, 1989) is a Swedish-American professional basketball player for U-BT Cluj-Napoca of the Romanian Liga Națională and the EuroCup.
+Jeffery Matthew Taylor (born May 23, 1989) is a Swedish-American professional basketball player for Norrköping Dolphins of the Basketligan.
 He played college basketball for Vanderbilt University, before being drafted 31st overall by the Charlotte Bobcats in the 2012 NBA draft.

 High school career

 Considered a four-star recruit by Rivals.com, Taylor was listed as the No. 10 small forward and the No. 52 player in the nation in 2008.

 College career

 After Taylor's freshman season of 2008–09, DraftExpress.com said, "One of the most pleasant surprises in last season’s mediocre SEC [Southeastern Conference] was the emergence of Vanderbilt freshman Jeff Taylor."
 He averaged 12.2 points and 6.2 rebounds on his way to SEC All-Freshman honors.
 However, he showed one weakness in an otherwise solid season by shooting only 22 percent from three-point range.

 His sophomore season saw some progress, but also some cause for concern; one scout said near the end of the season, "while he is improved in many areas, he has regressed in some as well."
 Taylor improved his scoring average to 13.3 per game, but his rebounding dropped slightly to 5.2 per game.
 The most obvious issue was his perimeter shooting, which saw a decline; he attempted only 11 three-pointers and made only one.
 Nonetheless, he was named to the All-SEC second team by the league's coaches, and was also named to the SEC All-Defensive Team.

 In 2010–11, he further established his reputation as a defensive stopper, frequently being called on to defend every position on the floor except center while again being named to the SEC All-Defensive Team.
 Taylor also improved his three-point shooting to a more respectable 34.5% while attempting more than twice as many shots from behind the arc as in his first two seasons combined.
 Averaging 14.7 points and 5.5 rebounds, he was again named second-team All-SEC.

 Taylor was widely viewed as a potential early entry into the 2011 NBA draft, based mainly on his athleticism and defensive skills.
 However, he decided to stay at Vanderbilt for his senior season in 2011–12.
 His decision to return, along with those of fellow stars John Jenkins and Festus Ezeli, made the Commodores a likely preseason top-10 pick.